Beneath the subtitle “The Fall of Adam was included in the Divine plan” we find these words:

 “It may be well just at this point, to say something more about the nature of the fall.
 Adam was given a most favorable opportunity to secure eternal life and blessedness for himself and his posterity” (p.
 236).

-A short time ago I was discussing with Marc Carpenter this blasphemous statement from Boettner.
-Marc’s cutting response went something like this:
+A short time ago I was discussing with a brother this blasphemous statement from Boettner.
+His cutting response went something like this:

 “Boettner is saying that God had given Adam ‘a most favorable opportunity’ to erase Jesus Christ from history.”